enabledhq/enabledhq.github.io/_posts/2018-05-11-software-developer-at-enabled.md

 image: /images/img_lewis_thumb.png
 excerpt: >-
   An interview with Lewis, who used to work as a software developer at Enabled.
-  He shared his story about working here & his future social enterprise endeavours.
+  He shared his story about working here & his social enterprise endeavours.
 meta-description: >-
   An interview with Lewis, who used to work as a software developer at Enabled.
-  He shared his story about working here & his future social enterprise endeavours.
+  He shared his story about working here & his social enterprise endeavours.
 description: >-
   An interview with Lewis, who used to work as a software developer at Enabled.
-  He shared his story about working here & his future social enterprise endeavours.
+  He shared his story about working here & his social enterprise endeavours.
 short-link: goo.gl/PKe4DF
 meta-keywords: >-
   software developer, software engineer, software developer adelaide, software